ibrahim0814/books/Zero to One by Peter Thiel/README.md

 * On the inside, every individual should be sharply distinguished by her work
 * Individual roles can’t remain static for long
 * The best thing I did as a manager at paypal was to make every person in the company responsible for doing just one thing.
 Every employee’s one thing was unique and everyone knew I would evaluate him or her based on that.
-* Defining roles reduces conflict
+* _Defining roles reduces conflict_
 * More than that, internal peace is what enables a startup to survive at all
 * Internal conflict is like an autoimmune disease: the technical cause of death may be pneumonia, but the real cause remains hidden from plain view.
-* Of cults and consultants
 * In the most intense kind of organization, members hang out only with other members.
 We have a word for such organizations: cults.
 * The best startups might be considered slightly less extreme kinds of cults.
 It’s better to be called a cult - or even a mafia.

-* If you build it, will they come?
+### Chapter 11: If You Build It, Will They Come?

 * Even though sales is everywhere, most people underrate its importance.
 * Distribution may not matter in fictional worlds, but it matters in ours.
 * But customers will not come just because you build it.
 You have to make that happen and its harder than it looks.
 * Advertising matters because it works.
 It works on nerds, and it works on you too.
 * Advertising doesn’t exist to make you buy a product right away; it exists to embed subtle impressions that will drive sales later.
 * Sales is the opposite: an orchestrated campaign to change surface appearances without changing the underlying reality
-* What nerds miss is that it takes hard work to make sales look easy
+* What nerds miss is that _it takes hard work to make sales look easy_
 * Like acting, sales works best when hidden
 * People who sell advertising are called ‘account executives’.
 People who sell customers work in ‘business development’.
 People who sell companies are ‘investment bankers’.
 And people who sell themselves are called politicians.
 There’s a reason for these redescriptions: none of us wants to be reminded that we’re being sold.
 * Whatever the career, sales ability distinguishes superstars from also-rans.
 * The most fundamental reason that even businesspeople underestimate the importance of sales is the systematic effort to hide it at every level of every field in a world secretly driven by it.
 * The engineer’s grail is a product great enough that ‘it sells itself’.
 But anyone who would actually say this about a real product must be lying
 * If you’ve invented something new but you haven’t invented an effective way to sell it, you have a bad business — no matter how good the product
-* How to sell a product
 * Superior sales and distribution by itself can create a monopoly, even with no product differentiation
 * No matter how strong your product, you must still support it with a strong distribution plan
 * Customer value (over lifetime) > customer acquisition cost
-* Complex sales
 * If you average sale is seven figures or more, every detail of every deal requires close personal attention.
 It might take months to develop the right relationships.
 It’s hard to do, but this kind of ‘complex sales’ is the only way to sell some of the most valuable products
 * Politics matters in big deals just as much as technological ingenuity (EPIC TERMS)
 * Complex sales requires making just a few deals each year
 * Elon Musk is a sales grandmaster
 * Complex sales works best when you don’t have salesmen at all — usually the CEO is working out most of these deals because they are so large
 * Good enterprise sales strategy starts small, as it must
-* Personal sales
 * Might range between 10,000 and 100,000
 * The difficulty here to establish a process by which a sales team of modest size can move the product to a wide audience (ZocDoc)
-* Distribution doldrums
 * In between personal sales and traditional advertising there is a dead zone.
 Distribution channels become too hard to manage.
 Suppose you’re dealing with a $1000 product.
 There’s no good way to distribute this via a sales team
-* Marketing and advertising
 * TV is a great big megaphone and when you can only afford to spend dozens acquiring a new customer, you need the biggest megaphone you can find
-* Viral marketing
 * If every new user leads to more than one additional user, you can achieve a chain reaction of exponential growth
 * Whoever is first to dominate the most important segment of a market with viral potential will be the last mover in the whole market
-* Power law of distribution
 * Most businesses get zero distribution channels to work: poor sales rather than bad product is the most common cause of failure.
 If you can get just one distribution channel to work, you have a great business
-* Selling to non customers
-* ‘This company is so good that people will be clamoring to join it’. ’This company is so great that investors will be banging down our door to invest.
+* Selling to non-customers: ‘This company is so good that people will be clamoring to join it’. ’This company is so great that investors will be banging down our door to invest.
 * Selling your company to the media is a necessary part of selling it to everyone else.
 Nerds who instinctively mistrust the media often make the mistake of trying to ignore it.
 * The press can help attract investors and employees
 * Everybody sells
-* Look around.
-If you don’t see any sales-people, you’re the salesperson
+* _Look around.
+If you don’t see any sales-people, you’re the salesperson_
-* Man and machine
 * Computers already have enough power to outperform people in activities we used to think of as distinctly human.
 * Everyone expects computers to do more in the future
 * Have to understand: computers are complements for humans, not substitutes.
 The most valuable businesses of comping decades will be built by entrepreneurs who seek to empower people rather than try to make them obsolete.
-* Substitution vs complementary
 * People compete for jobs, and for resources; computers compete for neither
-* Globalization mean substitution
+* Globalization = substitution
 * People don’t just compete to supply labor, they also demand the same resources
-* Technology means complementarity
+* Technology = complementarity
 * Computers are exactly the opposite: they excel at efficient data processing, but they struggle to make basic judgements that would be simple for any human
 * Computers are tools not rivals
 * When we design new computer technology to help solve problems, we get all the efficiency gains of a hyper specialized trading partner without having to compete with it for resources
-* Complementary business
 * Theil talks about Igor, a fraud detection system that works with human beings to solve credit card fraud
 * This kind of man-machine symbiosis enabled PayPal to stay in business
 * Think of what professionals do in their jobs today.
 Computers might be able to do some of these tasks, but they can’t combine them
 * Better technology in law, medicine, and education won’t replace professionals; it will allow them to do even more
 * Today, more than 97% of recruiters use LinkedIn and its powerful search and filtering functionality
-* The Ideology of CS
 * Today’s companies have an insatiable appetite for data, mistakenly believing that more data always creates more value.
 But big data is usually dumb data.
 Computer’s don’t know how to compare patterns from different sources or how to interpret complex behaviors
 * The most valuable companies in the future won’t ask what problems can be solved with computer alone.
 Instead, they’ll ask: how can computers help humans solve hard problems
-* Ever smarter computers: friend or foe?
 * Indefinite fears about the far future shouldn’t stop us from making definite plans today

-* Seeing Green
+### Chapter 13: Seeing Green

 * Most clean tech companies crashed because they neglected one more of the seven questions every business must answer
 * The 7 questions every business must answer (Tesla is a great example of a company that nailed all seven of these questions)
     * The engineering question: Can you create breakthrough technology instead of incremental improvements?